comp-bio/SWaveform/README.md

 2.1.2 Clustering of DOC profiles and motif extraction from the clusters with bootstrap

-To speed up the motifs discovery, as the process may be time and resourse consuming it is possible to run it on different workstations and combine the results at the end.
+To speed up the motifs discovery, as the process may be time and resource consuming it is possible to run it on different workstations and combine the results at the end.

 Usage: